caesarnine/binsmith/README.md

 - Those scripts persist across sessions and can call each other (Unix-style)
 - It can symlink tools into a user-writable bin directory on your PATH (see Configuration)

-Over time you end up with a small toolkit of scripts you actually use.
+Over time you end up with a small toolkit of scripts you and the agent can both use.

 Example (tools invented over time; names illustrative):